+Given the differences in water years 1990 and 2009 and the antecedent water years leading 1990 and 2009, we would anticipate wetter baseflow conditions in 2009 than were present in 1990.
 Baseflow conditions were surveyed on the four major streams which flow through the Santa Lucia Preserve - Lower Las Garzas, Potrero, San Clemente, and San Jose.
 The baseflow characteristics of these streams were collected and compared with conditions in 1990 reference conditions as stipulated in County Condition 15.
-Results from baseflow mapping and specific conductance plots suggest 2008 conditions are "wetter" than those of 1990 for all four streams.
+Results from baseflow mapping and specific conductance plots suggest 2009 conditions are "wetter" than those of 1990 for Potrero, San Clemente and San Jose Creeks.
+The September 2009 condition of Las Garzas Creek is drier than conditions depicted in the 1990 map.
+Streamflow augmentation is unnecessary because an early rainfall event around October 13, 2009 ameliorated the dry conditions.